 and we help equip children with the understanding and skills they need to embody all these values through our work with our ‘Learning Heroes'.

-We know that visibility and representation is an important first step and so we will be sharing 3 picture books a week which you can read with your child to begin to address the imbalance in representation in the picture books we have in school and have read to you so far during our blended learning period.
+We know that visibility and representation is an important first step in making our school inclusive for all.
+We are working to begin to address the imbalance in representation in the picture books we have in school.
+You can also read these books online.